-Patrick is a Senior Litigation Associate at O’Toole McLaughlin Dooley & Pecora.
-He is a seasoned trial lawyer with a sophisticated and varied public sector practice.
-He is licensed in both Ohio and Illinois and has nearly thirteen years of experience handling commercial/business, municipal, professional liability, construction, civil rights, insurance coverage, product liability, asbestos, motor vehicle/trucking, and premises liability litigation matters.
-Patrick’s practice also involves prosecuting class action cases and handling a multitude of legal issues facing government entities, including those relating to water and sewer service, public housing, eminent domain, contract disputes, and employment practices.
+Patrick is a Senior Litigation Associate at O’Toole McLaughlin Dooley & Pecora, CO.
+LPA.
+He is a seasoned trial lawyer with a sophisticated and varied practice.
+He is licensed in both Ohio and Illinois and has substantial experience handling commercial/business, employment, municipal, probate, professional liability, construction, civil rights, insurance coverage, product liability, asbestos, motor vehicle/trucking, and premises liability litigation matters.
+Patrick’s practice also involves prosecuting class action cases and counseling public sector clients regarding various legal issues, including those pertaining to water and sewer service, public housing, eminent domain, contract disputes, and employment practices.
 Patrick also advises business clients regarding entity formation and organizational structure, financing, corporate governance and planning, changes in ownership, contract drafting and negotiation, and employment-related issues.
 Patrick has also defended numerous municipalities, including the City of Chicago, and police officers against claims alleging use of excessive force, false arrest, unlawful searches, false imprisonment, malicious prosecution, and other civil rights violations.
 His experience includes the following representative matters:

-Patrick received a B.B.A. from the University of Notre Dame in 2001.
-He then received a J.D. from the Ohio State University Moritz College of Law in 2004.
+Patrick received a B.B.A. from the University of Notre Dame in 2001 and a J.D. from the Ohio State University Moritz College of Law in 2004.
 He is admitted to practice law in the following courts:

 - U.S. District Court, Northern District of Illinois